EAST VALLEY

 All Arizona Star Party

-Our annual dark sky weekend will be November 1-2, 2024 and will be held at the North Hovatter observing field (see directions above).
+Our annual dark sky weekend will be October 24-25, 2025.
+The location is currently being determined.
 This is a great chance to gather in the desert to observe with your fellow astronomy enthusiasts.
 Please drive SLOWLY to avoid dust.
-Park near the north entrance if you will be leaving early.
 Avoid white lights and have fun.

 Schedule: